Auste1989/metis_projects/Passion_Project/README.md

     * Ridge :thumbsdown:
     * Lasso :thumbsdown:
     * Random Forest :thumbsup:
-    * XGBoost
+    * XGBoost :thumbsdown:
-12. Get Cross-Validation RMSE scores for each model
+12. Get Cross-Validation RMSE scores for each model :thumbsup:
-13. Choose the best model
+13. Choose the best model :thumbsup:
-13. Check the learning curve
+13. Check the learning curve :thumbsup:
 14. Test the model on the test set and assess the results
 15. Write a few helper functions:
     * Convert an address to lat-longs :thumbsup:
     * Generate date and time of now :thumbsup:
-    * Plot the route using GoogleMaps API
+    * Plot the route using GoogleMaps API :smirk: *plotted the points, but no route*
 16. Summarize the findings
 17. Build a Flask app *in progress*
 18. Build the presentation :thumbsup: